Choose from a diverse range of elective courses and study in Madurai for a semester or an academic year.

 South India Term Abroad combines in-depth cultural immersion with academic study to produce a true intercultural learning experience.
 Students’ own daily life experiences – in Madurai and with their host families – serve as a basis for class discussion and assignments.
 The city of Madurai will spark many unique, challenging, and productive questions.
 Coursework (all in English) is supplemented with field visits, guest lectures, directed field research, and extra-curricular activities, volunteer work and internships.

 South India Term Abroad fall semester (mid-August – late November) and spring semester (early January – mid-April) programs allow students to discover, explore, and immerse themselves in diverse South Indian cultural, religious, and natural landscapes.
 The fall and spring semester programs follow the same academic program and schedule, so that students can choose which semester fits best into their broader academic program.
-Each semester, students enroll in 4 courses, including two required courses and two elective courses, as described below.
+Each semester, students enroll in 5 courses, including three required courses and two elective courses, as described below.

 The SITA academic year program aims to help students build upon base knowledge acquired during the fall to develop more linguistic competence and regional expertise in South India, intercultural skills, and the ability to apply knowledge to real-life settings.
 For academic-year program students, the required language and anthropology courses continue in their second semester, as Intermediate Tamil and Critical Theory respectively.
 They also take the two electives they didn’t take in the fall or approved courses designed for them with local professors (examples from previous Academic Year Programs include Dress & Self-Fashioning among South Indian Christians, Development Issues, and Hindi).
 Learn more about SITA’s curriculum by reading through the course descriptions below.
 Syllabi are linked to course titles. ** Please note that SITA reserves the right to change the elective course list at any point.
 Courses are most often changed or cancelled due to low student enrollment or the unavailability of local professors to teach the course. **